 Most modern amplifiers will, if they are overloaded, either turn themselves off or reduce the output to protect themselves.
 However, it is wise not to rely on this self-preservation circuitry, best to design your system conservatively.

 Keep in mind that all this is describing the maximum power output of an amplifier.
 If you don’t run your amp anywhere near full volume, then all this is fairly much irrelevant.

-Also keep in mind double power is only around 23% louder to our ears.
-For a better explanation of this statement see the article on Double Amplifier Power does not Double the Volume.
+Also keep in mind that doubling the amplifier power only increases the volume by around 23%.
+To double the volume you need around ten times the power.
+For an explanation of this, see the article on Double Amplifier Power does not Double the Volume.

 If you need maximum level from your speakers, pay attention to the sensitivity in the specifications.
 Using a speaker with a sensitivity of 90dB (1W/1m) compared to another speaker rated at 87dB (1W/1m) is the same as doubling the amplifier power driving the speaker.
 For more details on this see the article Understanding Speaker Sensitivity.

 While speaker impedance changes amplifier power output, it is not a major consideration for most users.
 It only becomes relevant when running your amplifier at full power, and then it is best not to run it too close to its design limits.

 Never use a speaker (or speakers) below the minimum impedance the amplifier is designed for.
 If you hear any distortion, it is an indication that major trouble is just around the corner – turn the volume down, eliminate the distortion and consider a redesign of the system.

 If you have a question, please read the FAQs before submitting your question.